 Can I Lose My Retirement in a Bankruptcy?

-Currently, you can protect a total of $1,283,025 in traditional or Roth IRAs.
-This IRA exemption maximum has gone up every three years, and will spike again in late 2019.
+Currently, you can protect a total of $1,362,800 in traditional or Roth IRAs.
+This IRA exemption maximum can be increased every three years and the next expected increase is in 2022.

 Will a Reverse Mortgage Help?

 Consult your state and federal exemption guidelines to determine if the equity in your home is protected.
 Some states allow you to protect 100% of the equity, but most states limit the amount.

-Avoiding Bankruptcy By Using Retirement Accounts to Pay Debts
+Avoid Using Retirement Accounts to Pay Debts